Angel Baby (1961 film): Production

 The film is based on the 1954 novel, Jenny Angel.
 Film rights were bought by plastic surgeon, Dr. Robert Franklyn, for his wife, Vanessa Brown.
 After they got divorced, Franklyn sold the rights to the book to T. F. Woods of Madera Productions.

 The film was originally developed with Columbia Pictures, but was sold to Allied Artists.

 After appearing in Where the Boys Are, George Hamilton was determined to make "better, more serious movies", partly to impress the family of his girlfriend, Susan Kohner.
+He had to be loaned out from TD Productions, who had contracted the actor to make Crime and Punishment USA.

 Filming began in April 1960, under the direction of Hubert Cornfield.
 Shortly into filming in Coral Gables, Florida, Cornfield fell ill with appendicitis, and Paul Wendkos replaced him.
 According to Wendkos, only "about two seconds" of footage shot by Cornfield remains in the final film.

 Wendkos said, "I came down and found the company in utter chaos.
 Everybody was thoroughly demoralized, and I had to come in and pick up all the loose pieces, and performed an act of therapy more or less.
 I had a very strong approach to the material which made it all very simple, but allowed everyone to get a common grasp on the material.
 The concept of course was the corruption of innocence, at the core and very fundamental to the picture, and everybody immediately sparked to that theme, that concept, and it gave them strength that immediately resurrected the whole project."

 Burt Reynolds said, "George Hamilton beat me up in the film.
 Does that tell you anything?"

 Reception

 Variety criticized the film for "ponderous and heavyhanded melodramatics", saying that evangelism "is a topic that requires careful and serious scrutiny if it is to form the basis for valid, effective drama: It receives no such cogent consideration".

 Sight and Sound called it "crisp, intelligent and compact, beautifully acted".

+Filmink claimed "Hamilton is extremely good; co-star Burt Reynolds is terrific.
+The movie tries to do something smart, European even – doesn’t get there (the script is wonky) but it’s really interesting and worth watching."

 The film was screened at the Venice Film Festival.